Robert Thomas (linebacker)

-Robert Wayne Thomas (born July 17, 1980) is a former American college and professional football player who was a linebacker in the National Football League (NFL) for seven seasons during the early 2000s.
-He played college football for the University of California, Los Angeles (UCLA), and was recognized as a consensus All-American.
-The St. Louis Rams picked him in the first round of the 2002 NFL Draft, and he played professionally for the Rams, Green Bay Packers and Oakland Raiders of the NFL.
+Robert Wayne Thomas (born July 17, 1980) is an American former professional football player who was a linebacker for seven seasons in the National Football League (NFL) during the early 2000s.
+He played college football for the UCLA Bruins, earning recognition as a consensus All-American in 2001.
+The St. Louis Rams selected him in the first round of the 2002 NFL draft, and he played professionally for the Rams, Green Bay Packers and Oakland Raiders of the NFL.

-Early years
+Early life

 Thomas was born in El Centro, California.
 He was raised in a family with three brothers and a sister.
 He graduated from Imperial High School in Imperial, California, where he played for the Imperial Tigers high school football team.
 Thomas' older brother Stan was an offensive tackle in the NFL for four seasons during the 1990s.

-Robert was on an episode of Guts as a 13 year old where he beat 12 year old Tony and an 11 year old girl.
+Robert was on an episode of Guts as a 13 year old where he beat 12 year old Tony and an 11-year-old girl.
 He dominated after Tony took a “digger” according to Mike O Malley.